omero/gatsby-casper/src/content/gettysburg-address.md

 date: '2019-05-09'
 title: Gettysburg Address
 image: a3217995050_10.png
+author: Another Author
+excerpt: lorem ipsum bar/baz
 path: ''
 tags: []
 draft: false
 contentType: page
-updated_at: '2019-05-09T14:56:56.687Z'
+updated_at: '2019-05-09T17:41:47.360Z'
-author: Another Author
-excerpt: lorem ipsum bar/baz
 ---
 Fourscore and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the **proposition** that all men are created equal.

-But, in a larger sense, we can not dedicate\-we can not consecrate\-we can not hallow\-this ground.
+But, in a larger sense, we can not dedicate\-we can not consecrate\-we can not hallow\-this ground...

 The brave men, living and dead, who struggled here, have consecrated it, far above our poor power to add or detract.

 ![alt text](img/testimg-cover.jpg)

 ## Heading